SPEEDRACING Cars - updated pages

-May 19th and 20th 2018.
-National Slot car Exhibition/slot car festival where we
+May 18th and 19th 2019.
+National Slot car Exhibition/slot car festival where we had a powertrack stand/display.

 Link for 2018 show: